Main

 • DECENT WORK AND ECONOMIC GROWTH

-Corporate Staff Corporate Staff Workforce management (managing workplace environments) We will create frameworks for new value creation through the advancement of work style innovation.
+Corporate Staff Corporate Staff Working Environment (managing workplace environments) We will create frameworks for new value creation through the advancement of work style innovation.
 Aim to raise the competitiveness of the entire group and provide new value to society by cultivating environments that enable each employee to become more productive, handle the uncertainty generated by constant environmental changes, and demonstrate their capabilities to the fullest.

-• Constant achievement of the percentage of annual leave taken to over 70%.
+• Constant achievement of the percentage of annual leave taken to over 70% (Non-consolidated).

 • GENDER EQUALITY